deutsche-nationalbibliothek/pica-rs/README.md

 ## Installation

-Binaries for Windows, Linux and macOS are available from [GitHub](https://github.com/deutsche-nationalbibliothek/pica-rs/releases).
+Binaries for Windows, Linux and macOS as well as `RPM` and `DEB` packages are available from [GitHub](https://github.com/deutsche-nationalbibliothek/pica-rs/releases).

 In order to install the tools from source a [Rust](https://www.rust-lang.org/) installation is required.
 Just follow the [installation guide](https://www.rust-lang.org/learn/get-started) to get the Rust programming language with the `cargo` package manager.
 To build